sonic-net/SONiC/doc/synchronous-mode/synchronous-mode-cfg.md

 ### 3.5 Minigraph parser
 The minigraph parser would explicitly write either "disable" or "enable" into `DEVICE_METADATA|localhost|synchronous_mode` in config_DB as the ground-truth configuration.
 And the configuration will be applied after swss restarts.
 Such a design complies with requirement 4 in Section 3.1.

+### Configuration with L2 switch mode
+When configuring a device to [L2 Switch mode](https://github.com/Azure/SONiC/wiki/L2-Switch-mode), the configuration of synchronous mode in config_DB will be removed.
+In the scenario that there is no user-specified configuration for the synchronous mode in configDB before configuring to L2 Switch mode, the device will keep using the same default mode specified by the image after configuring to L2 switch mode.
+If the user would like to use a specific configuration for the synchronous mode, the user needs to specify the configuration with the CLI in Section 3.3 to explicitly wite the configuration into config_DB after configuring the switch to L2 switch mode.